The Manor

 Set close to Chalfield Brook, a tributory of the river Avon, in placid open countryside, the house is once again at the centre of a agricultural estate with home farm, woodland and its own parish church.

-The tiny Parish Church of All Saints, beside the north east corner of the house, dates from the fourteenth century and has a charming bellcote with crocketted spire hat Thomas Tropnell added when he came to live at Great Chalfield.
+The tiny Parish Church of All Saints, beside the north east corner of the house, dates from the fourteenth century and has a charming bellcote with crocketted spire that Thomas Tropnell added when he came to live at Great Chalfield.